-Margreet has been priest-in-charge in St Mary and St Nicholas Church since 2006, after her three year curacy in the parish.
+Margreet has been Priest-in-Charge in St Mary and St Nicholas Church since 2006, after her three year curacy in the parish.
 She feels passionate about the church being the embodiment of the all embracing love of God in the whole community.
 Margreet grew up in a village near Amsterdam in the Netherlands where she acquired teaching qualifications in English and Dutch and an MA in English at the Vrije Universiteit of Amsterdam.
-She came over to England in 1989 when she married Julian, a playwright, who currently works as a writer in residence in a prison.
-They lived in Hong Kong for five years where their children, Gillian and Tom, were born.
-In Hong Kong Margreet taught English in various settings including a Vietnamese Refugee camp.
+She came over to England in 1989 when she married Julian, a teacher and playwright.
+They lived in Hong Kong for five years where their two children were born.
+In Hong Kong Margreet taught English in various settings including two Vietnamese Refugee camps.
 Back in the UK, Margreet did her ministerial training with the St Albans and Oxford Ministry Course, during which she had a rewarding part-time post working with brain-injured adults.
 Margreet loves working among the people in Littlemore, a community where life is real and diverse.

 I was born and grew up in Cowley, Oxford.
 Disillusioned with school I left at 16 and joined the Natwest Bank.
 I have since enjoyed a career at the front line of Banking and Finance.
 I’m Mum to Charlotte and Step-Mum to David.
 I have been leading the Sunday School since 1998 and enjoy the challenge of working with children.
 In the bit of spare time I get I enjoy swimming, gym, gardening and baking.